run-house/runhouse/docs/api/python/cluster.rst

     create create SageMaker endpoints and access AWS resources.

-    Please see the :ref:`SageMaker Clusters <SageMaker Clusters>` section for more specific instructions and requirements for setting up the cluster.
+    Please see the :ref:`SageMaker Clusters <SageMaker Clusters>` section for more specific instructions and requirements for providing the role and setting up the cluster.

 .. autoclass:: runhouse.SageMakerCluster
    :members: